Defined Benefit Members

 Bank deposits and other money market investments.

-DXC and, where appropriate, any company or firm that takes part in the Plan
+DXC and, where appropriate, any company or firm that takes part in the Scheme

 A bond with a fixed interest rate issued by a company for a fixed period of time.

-A member of the Plan, no longer employed by DXC.
+A member of the Scheme, no longer employed by DXC.

 A benefit relating to the past service of members of an occupational pension scheme who are no longer active members but have not yet retired.
 The benefits are payable at retirement or earlier death.